strata-mvc/strata/guidebook/1.0/digging-in/controllers/02-api.md

 menu_group: controllers
 ---

 The following is the list of available tools provided by the Controller class.
-More in-depth information can be obtained on it's [detailed API page](/api/classes/Strata_Controller_Controller.html).
+More in-depth information is found on the [Controller API page](/api/classes/Strata_Controller_Controller.html).

 ## Public attributes